This article is part of a series of interviews that NAI has conducted with the directors of publishers’ Native Ad Studios around the world.

-We also have several projects initiated directly with marketers via our in-house sales teams and these have proven to be far more time-effective and led to long term relationships.
+We also have several projects initiated directly by marketers via our in-house sales teams and these have proven to be far more time-effective and led to long-term relationships.

 We are quite proud of the positive response from all our clients and most of them have returned with larger projects, both directly and through agencies.

 Avoid falling into the trap of creating a large/self-sustained studio in-house.

 5 Learnings when setting up a Native Ad Studio